boom210232/ku-polls/README.md

 | demo001     | Tester001    |
 | demo002     | Tester002    |

 Warning: Iteration3 on fixing bugs some error can appear.
+In some Operating System may use 'python3' instead of 'python'.